-In Romans 2:17-33 Paul is setting forth a discourse for the Jews in Rome telling them that faith or belief in Christ is what makes a Jew a Jew.
-They were the ones to receive the Law of Christ and had an obligation to it and to share the Law of Christ with other.
+In Romans 2:17-33, Paul is setting forth a discourse for the Jews in Rome, telling them that faith or belief in Christ is what makes a Jew a Jew.
+They were the ones to receive the Law of Christ and had an obligation to it and to share the Law of Christ with others.

 Now in our text of Rom 2:17-21, Paul also provides certain principles or guidelines that indicate whether you are truly a follower of Christ or not.

 Paul Begins with Six Examples of Preparation for the Believer in Verses 17-18

 - “Bear the name Jew” = Believe in the Lord Jesus Christ and be willing to be identified with Him.